Zhouyuxin4/YOP-Milestone2/README.md

   - Click-to-add location functionality

 - Journey Management
-  - View all personal journeys
+  - View all journeys and their associated details on an interactive map
-  - Add/Edit journey details
-  - Delete journeys
   - Search through journey records
+  - Create/Read/Delete/Edit journeys

 ## User Interaction Flow
 1. User creates an account/logs in